Zaphad/VowelConsonantCounterBot/README.md

 # VowelConsonantCounterBot
 This is the bot, that can count how many vowels or consonants are in the previous messages.
 *******************
-/start - send this command to bot, to open a scenario in wich u could choose the way u need to count vowels or consonants.
+/start - send this command to bot, to open a scenario in which u could choose the way u need to count vowels or consonants.
 *******************
 Were used:
 PHP